JohnTocher/advent-of-code-2023/Puzzle_03/puzzle_03_notes.md

 This one wasn't as difficult as I first thought it might be.
 Although, it turns out, my previous filter argorithm looped over the serial number locations first, and then looped over the symbol locations inside that.
 An arbitrary choice, but the inferior one for part two, where we had to filter on the symbols first, and care mostly about them, being proper gears.

-The loop nesting isn't too deep, and I hope not too messy or convoluted, but I'd lie to hear back from others trying to look at it and understand my approach.
+The loop nesting isn't too deep, and I hope not too messy or convoluted, but I'd like to hear back from others trying to look at it and understand my approach.

 ## Gotchas